 Doing it by yourself

-A minority of UK companies enter the Japanese market by themselves.
+A minority of overseas companies enter the Japanese market by themselves.
 It can work for your company – this depends very much on the nature of your business and your considerations around the risks versus benefits of such an approach.

 Going direct involves you supplying your products or services to your clients without involvement of any intermediaries.
 This way, you will gain knowledge of who you are selling to, obtain end users’ direct feedback and understand customer needs better; cutting-down the number of middlemen also enables cheaper price.
 However, you will need to be prepared to deal with a large amount of communication with the client directly in Japanese leading to potential communication difficulties and misunderstandings.
 This way can work efficiently with companies who are fluent in English and/or where the issue is very technical or specific (e.g. drug licensing to pharmaceutical companies).